whacked/calibre-query.el/README.md

 ## M-x calibre-find

 Prompts for a search string.
 Matches the first record which would have been matched by calibre-list.
 Offers several options for opening the work.

+# assorted memo

+- in commits prior to f3f16df57a2fc37b9baa5fe09f0e8aa0e226ac52 there is a `calibre-recache-text.py` file. this is a script that reads through the calibre db, finds pdfs, and calls `pdftotext` on them to extract text.